-Can I make these chickpea vegetable nuggets without eggs?
+Can I make these Chickpea Vegetable Nuggets without eggs?

 This is a frequently asked question from readers!
-The eggs in this recipe work as a binding agent that holds these nuggets together.
+The eggs in this recipe work as a binding agent that hold these nuggets together.
 Basically, they are the glue, so I don’t recommend skipping them.

-Don’t get me wrong, these chickpea vegetable nuggets still taste great when made egg-free, but the consistency and end result is quite different.
+Don’t get me wrong, these Chickpea Vegetable Nuggets still taste great when made egg-free, but the consistency and end result is quite different.
 So just a heads up if you opt to go that route when making them.